danigb/tonal.key/README.md

 key.chords('C major') // => ['CM', 'Dm', 'Em', 'FM', 'G7', 'Am', 'Bdim']
 ```

 The key chords are strictly the ones derived from the scale.
-For example, V chord in minor key is a minor chord (take a look to [music.harmony]() for more advanced uses)
+For example, V chord in minor key is a minor chord (take a look to [tonal.harmony]() for more advanced uses)

 #### Progressions